AutoCAD Features | 2025 New Features | Autodesk

 My Insights

 View individual or team insights based on AutoCAD usage.
-Insight content is designed to be informative and actionable – to help complete projects faster with helpful features, macros, and tips personalised for you and your teams. (video: 1:42 min.)
+Insight content is designed to be informative and actionable—to help complete projects faster with helpful features, macros, and tips personalized for you and your teams. (video: 1:42 min.)

 Count